Appraisals for Estate Settlement by Tierney Appraisals

-Settling an estate is an important and sometimes stressful task.
+Settling an estate is an important and sometimes stressful job.
 As an executor you have been entrusted to carry out the wishes of the departed as promptly and respectfully as possible.
-You can count on us to act quickly and with as much empathy to the feelings of everyone involved.
+You can count on us to act quickly and with as much sympathy to the feelings of everyone involved.

-Attorneys and accountants count on our ideals when calculating real property values for estates, divorces, or other disputes requiring a worth being placed on real property.
-We realize their needs and are acclimated to dealing with all parties involved.
-In relation to our experience in dealing with attorneys and accountants and different agencies, we furnish appraisals that always meet all expectations.
+Lawyers and accountants rely on our ideals when calculating real property values for estates, divorces, or other disputes requiring a value being placed on real property.
+There are specific needs for everyone; we are sympathetic to these needs and are familiar to working with all parties involved.
+We write appraisal reports that meet the requirements of the legal system and other agencies.

-Contact us as soon as possible to discuss your exact estate appraisal essentials and how we can put our business acumen to work for you.
+Contact us promptly to discuss your precise estate appraisal requirements and how we can put our experience to work for you.

-Settling an estate commonly requires an appraisal to show fair market value for the property involved.
-We know that in this time of loss, acquiring an appraisal is the furthest thought from your mind.
-Due to this, now and then the time of death differs from the date the appraisal is needed.
-Our company is accustomed to the procedures and requirements necessary to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date of death.
-The ethical requirements stated within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our staff to confidentiality, assuring the fullest degree of discretion for you and your family.
+Settling an estate most often demands an appraisal to ascertain fair market value for the property in question.
+We empathize that when you lose a loved one, ordering an appraisal is the furthest thought from your mind.
+Due to this, sometimes the date of death differs from the date the appraisal is required.
+Tierney Appraisals assures that our staff are comfortable with the procedures and requirements needed by revenue services to provide a retroactive appraisal with an effective date and fair market value estimate matching the exact date of death.
+The ethics provision stated within the Uniform Standards of Professional Appraisal Practice (USPAP) binds our company to confidentiality, providing the strongest degree of privacy for you and your loved ones.

-An accurate report showing the appraiser's opinion of value is necessary to support the methods the appraiser used to come to his conclusions.
-Such a report will clearly demonstrate to the IRS that the numbers used are accurate and substantiated.
+An exhaustive report showing the appraiser's opinion of value is important to back the methods the appraiser used to come to his conclusions.
+In having a report backed by Tierney Appraisals's professional appraisers, you will have the knowledge that the numbers provided in the appraisal will clearly demonstrate to the IRS that the numbers used are well founded and substantiated.